Max Altitude

 If you look back towards the Bhabha side you can see the greenery from which you rose.
 And if you look at the Pin Valley side, you can find dry, beige mountains.
 You will soon enter the Spiti.

 The descent is steep and risky.
 Be careful and take your time to climb down.
 The descent is for 2 km until the slope gets gradual.
 Again there will be a river and stream crossing.
 You will arrive at Mangrungse campsite after a 5 km walk.
-The campsite is next to Tiyaand the confluence of 3 rivers.
-You will notice the difference in the landscapes you saw in the previous days.
-The mountains are brown, red, and colorful.
+The campsite is next to Tiya and a confluence of 3 rivers.
+You are now in the Pin Valley on the other side of the pass and you will notice the difference in the landscapes you saw in the previous days.
+The mountains are brown, red, and colourful.
 Spend your night in the majestic sights.

-• Gradual descent on mountain trail and flat walk on road.
+• Gradual descent on a mountain trail and flat walk on a road

-• Stay in guest house either Mudh or Kaza.
+• Stay in the guest house either Mudh or Kaza

 The last day of the trek is here.
 It is the last chance to breathe in the astonishing mountains.
 Also, it is the longest day with 17 km of descent.
 So, gather all the energy.
+We will start as early as possible.
 First, climb up to the trail then tread on this trail for 4 km.
 It is a gradual ascent with loose rocks and scree.
 You will walk up to Bara Boulder, which is a campsite here.
 Cross a river stream on a wooden bridge to enter on a flat path.
+From Bara Boulder, you will follow a gradual descent along a rock-filled, moraine section.
+The region here is dominated by red soil and small-sized red stones.

 Enjoy the amazing trail henceforth which is laid with red soil.
 You will also cross Pharka village.
 There will be sheep flocks welcoming you.
 Walk for 1.5 km on this path to cross another bridge.
-5 km fr this bridge is the scenic Mudh village.
-A village is a fantastic form of nature's beauty.
+5 km from this bridge is the scenic Mudh village, a fantastic form of nature’s beauty.

 The last section comes ahead.
-You will cross the Pin river over a suspension bridge.
-Then comes a small hike up until the Mudh village.
-It is the last village in Spiti.
-You will then get onto your vehicles that will take you to Kaza.
+You will cross the Pin River over a suspension bridge.
+Then comes a small hike up to the Mudh village.
+It is the last village in Spit, about 50 km from Kaza.
+The village houses only about 200 people and they surely are the friendliest and fittest lot.
+From Mudh, you will then get into your vehicle which will take you to Kaza.

 • Will be used when required

 And the final day of the trek that takes you back to Manal.
-The journey will be long of 9-11 hours.
+The journey will be long of 9-11 hours long.
 But the views will be astounding.
-You will cross the famous Rohtang pass to reach Manali.
+You will cross the famous Rohtang Pass to reach Manali.
+TTH provides transportation for drop-off at Manali.
+You can expect to reach Manali by 7:00 pm, post which you can make your further bookings.

 First of all everyone has to reach Shimla